danny-ell77/Vase/README.md

 ---

-*"Project Vase — shaping the future of web frameworks with Rust and Python."*
+*"Project Vase - The Flask successor"*